pmarinb/berserk-tcg-pack-opener/README.md

 # TODO
 - [x] Add support for more collections
 - [ ] Add the rest of collection, current 2/5
-- [ ] Add "NEW" to cards when not in collection
+- [ ] Add "NEW" to cards when pulled and not in collection
 - [ ] Make it responsive
 - [ ] Add Local Storage for persistante data